 I devote time to both.

-I praise proper application of previously-taught skills, seek clarification of ideas by asking questions, plus I offer feedback.
+I praise proper application of previously-taught skills, seek depth of understanding said skills by asking questions, plus I offer feedback.
 I’ll also record anecdotal notes.

 Sample One-on-One Student Conference Dialogue